 7. Are there any specific patient ratios that the State is contemplating for low, intermediate and high need patients?

-NEW 10.
-Question: Why are the Health Home leads so involved in the process of care coordination when they should be focused on an administrative role?
+10. Why are the Health Home leads so involved in the process of care coordination when they should be focused on an administrative role?
 Is it true that NYS has stated that Health Home Leads should be focused on outcomes rather than process?

-NEW 11.
-Health Home Care Plans will include activities like smoking cessation, wellness groups, peer run services etc. Will those services that are identified on the Care Plan now be approved for Medicaid Transportation?
+11. Health Home Care Plans will include activities like smoking cessation, wellness groups, peer run services etc. Will those services that are identified on the Care Plan now be approved for Medicaid Transportation?

 Currently Medicaid transportation will only cover transportation for medically necessary services such as medical or behavioral health visits.
 Smoking cessation is a Medicaid covered service so transportation to smoking cessation services would be covered, but not transportation to wellness groups or peer run services, unless these services are part of a medically necessary service, e.g. OMH's Personalized Recovery Oriented Services (PROS).

-Quality Metrics and Evaluation (CMART)
+Quality Metrics and Evaluation

 1. What is meant by 'clinical risk groups'?